kevintruong/til/Synchronization,-Part-1:-Mutex-Locks.md

 ```

 ## When can I destroy the mutex?
-You can only destroy an unlocked mutex
+You can only destroy an unlocked mutex.

 ## Can I copy a pthread_mutex_t to a new memory locaton?
 No, copying the bytes of the mutex to a new memory location and then using the copy is _not_ supported.